 Only domesticated pets will be allowed.
 Pets of a vicious or aggressive disposition will not be permitted.
 Doberman Pinchers, Pit Bulls, Rottweilers, Chow, boxer breeds and German Shepherds, including mixed breeds of those mentioned, as well as live stock (including chickens and roosters), goats, reptiles, rodents, ferrets, birds of prey, pigeons, doves, Mynah birds, psittacine birds, other species that are host to the organisms causing psittacosis in humans and poisonous fish are prohibited.
-Animals considered dangerous under Minneapolis City code section 64.110 are not permitted.
-Dangerous and potentially dangerous dogs under Minnesota Statute 347.5 subd.
-2 and 3 are prohibited.
+64.110.
+Dangerous and potentially dangerous animals.
+Minneapolis Animal Care and Control is authorized to deem any animal as a dangerous animal or a potentially dangerous animal subject to the requirements under this Code and under Minnesota State Statute 347.50 subdivision (2), Dangerous Dogs and Minnesota State Statute 347.50 subdivision (3) potentially dangerous dogs.
+The owner or custodian of the animal must immediately comply with the confinement requirements as defined in this ordinance, even if appealing the declaration.